scd-github/jsd-lab-website-template/index.md

 Will try to add the carousel

+{% include section.html background="images/insolvent-crop.png" dark=true %}

+# We want to change things.
+We have to change things.

 {% include section.html %}

 # {% include icon.html icon="fa-solid fa-users" %} Just Sustainability Design Lab